dev4support/proxy/Interview/README.md

 ## Interview Process:

-We will connect via **WhatsApp or Zoom** based on the type of interview.
+We will connect via **WhatsApp or Google Meet  or Zoom** based on the type of interview.

 Please ensure you are wearing earphones connected to your phone and that noise cancellation is turned off.
 Test the connection by calling a friend and playing an interview video for 5 minutes to confirm clarity.